 Ms. Cook prepares Life Care Plans, Critiques Life Care Plans, Future Medical Cost Projections and Past Medical Bill Reviews for plaintiff and defense.

-Dawn Cook’s client list includes over 150 attorneys in Arizona, California, Minnesota, Mississippi, Missouri, Nevada, New Mexico, Oklahoma, Utah, and Washington.
+Dawn Cook’s client list includes over 150 attorneys in Arizona, California, Minnesota, Mississippi, Missouri, Nevada, New Mexico, Oklahoma, Utah, Washington, Georgia, Arkansas, and Texas.

 AANLCP® is a registered trademark of the American Association of Nurse Life Care Planners.
 The AANLCP@ annual conference, webinars, and the AANLCP® Journal of Nurse Life Care Planning provides educational opportunities for continued development of expertise within the nursing specialty.
 Ongoing education relevant to the fields of nurse life care planning in considered a key element in the re certification process.
 SOURCE: American Association of Nurse Life Care Planners